BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 Signers will sign the transaction to either execute the proposed transaction or cancel it as soon as possible following the conclusion of the voting period.

-Once sufficient signatures have been provided to execute the transaction, is it expected that one of the signers execute the transaction.
+Once sufficient signatures have been provided to execute the transaction, is it expected that one of the Signers execute the transaction.
 Upon Replant, Publius shall initially execute the transaction and pay for gas fees.
-After Beanstalk Replants and signers are more comfortable, Publius or Beanstalk Farms shall distribute enough ETH to every signer to execute a transaction in case of emergency.
+After Beanstalk Replants and Signers are more comfortable, Publius or Beanstalk Farms shall distribute enough ETH to every Signer to execute a transaction in case of emergency.
 Signers are not expected to contribute capital to participate in the BCM.

-A Signer shall lose their role (by action of the remaining signers removing them) in case they:
+A Signer shall lose their role (by action of the remaining Signers removing them) in case they:
 - Act against Stalk holders’ off-chain voting;
 - Do not follow best practices outlined in the BCM Best Practices section; or
-- Get through 2 months or 2 votes (whichever happens first) without performing any of their signer duties.
+- Get through 2 months or 2 votes (whichever happens first) without performing any of their Signer duties.

 ## Emergency Response Procedures
 The BCM’s role is to 1) enact on-chain the decisions Stalk holders make via off-chain voting and 2) review and verify proposals to ensure the suggested changes are truthfully represented.
 However, if a situation arises in the future like the April 17th, 2022 exploit of Beanstalk, it is of critical importance that the BCM take swift action to protect Beanstalk.